nidamon/CS372/README.md

 - npm install

-This will install the latest version of Express, body-parser, and MongoDB driver in your project's node_modules directory.
+This will install the latest version of body-parser and mongodb driver in your project's node_modules directory.

 ## Configuration
 By default, the website connects to a MongoDB instance running at mongodb://127.0.0.1:27017 and uses two collections named "userData" and "videoData".
 You can customize this by updating the databaseModule.js file

 ## Usage
-To start the website, run the following command: node server.js
+To start the website, run the following command:
+- node server.js

 This will start the server on port 8080.
 You can access the website by opening a web browser and navigating to http://localhost:8080